ndg63276/hive/README.md

 # Hive Web Interface

-For now, just a graph of temperatures and setpoints in your home.
+A graphical view of the temperature and setpoint in your house.
+You can also now change the setpoint.

 ## Instructions
 1. Clone this repository.